 The University of Wisconsin Foundation and Alumni Association used personalized videos to thank every single donor.
 Now that’s what we call a great donor experience.

-In March, the University of Wisconsin Foundation and Alumni Association hit pause on its normal fundraising activities as the COVID-19 pandemic spread across the country.
+In March of 2020, the University of Wisconsin Foundation and Alumni Association (WFAA) hit pause on its normal fundraising activities as the COVID-19 pandemic spread across the country.
 Like most institutions, they postponed their giving day, pulled gift officers off the road, and suspended annual fund solicitations.

 But just because they stopped asking for support didn’t mean they had to stop thanking current donors.

-We talked with Aimee Furrie, Stewardship Program Manager of Annual Giving & Campus Relations, and John Grice, Senior Managing Director of Annual Giving, at the Wisconsin Foundation and Alumni Association about the project the team undertook to send a personal video message of gratitude to every single donor.
+We talked with key members of their Annual Giving and Donor Relations teams about the project the team undertook to send a personal video message of gratitude to every single donor.

-“As the pandemic started, we recognized the value in creating personalized communications,” Aimee said.
+“As the pandemic started, we recognized the value in creating personalized communications,” said WFAA’s Senior Stewardship Program Manager.
 “People were feeling a lack of human connection and we wanted to provide them with that and remind them that we’re all part of this community.

-“When we made this decision, we were ready to go with our spring campaign to our ‘retention pool’ — everyone who’d given to the annual funds in the last two years along with donors to the medical school and a couple of related areas,” John said.
+“When we made this decision, we were ready to go with our spring campaign to our ‘retention pool’ — everyone who’d given to the annual funds in the last two years along with donors to the medical school and a couple of related areas,” said their Senior Director of Annual Giving.
 “We hit pause and let the stewardship team go wild and think of a solution.”

 Why take this approach?